Stuycs-K/APCS-Lab04-Triangle-Template/README.md

 ### Triangle( Point v0,Point v1,Point v2)

-The constructor that takes three Points requires that you make new instances of those Points to initialize the triangle.
+The constructor that takes three Points.
+You are required to make new instances of those Points to initialize the triangle.
-Accessors

-## Methods
+## Accessor Methods

 ### Point getVertex(int v)